manuparra/MasterDatCom_BDCC_Practice/starting_opennebula.md

 ssh mdatXXXXXXX@docker....
 ```

+If you don't kwnow your login, go to [Login](./README.md)

 Use your previously changed password, when asked.

 **The first action when login is the next:**

 ``
-oneuser login mccXXXXXXX —-ssh —-force
+oneuser login mdatXXXXXXX —-ssh —-force
 ``

-This command is very important, due to,  it creates the session with OpenNebula and it allows to use all commands on OpenNebula.
+This command is very important, due to it creates the session with OpenNebula and it allows to use all commands on OpenNebula.

 **OpenNebula commands**: